pulpgrinder/sic-transit/README.md

 ## Features
 - Pure JavaScript and CSS with NO dependencies.
 - Numerous avalable transitions including cuts, dissolves, fades, flips, hinges, slides, irises, zooms, and more.
-- Easy addition and removal of screen panels.
+- Easy addition and removal of custom screen panels.
 - Customizable animation duration, easing, and more.

 ## Quick Start Example